Apply for a residence permit for the purpose of employing qualified tolerated persons

 - with a recognised foreign university degree or a foreign university degree comparable to a German university degree, employment appropriate to their degree for at least two consecutive years, or

-- has been in unsuspentated employment for at least three years and has not been dependent on public funds within the last year, with the exception of benefits to cover the necessary costs of accommodation and heating.
+- has been in unskilled employment without interruption for at least three years and has not been dependent on public funds within the last year, with the exception of benefits to cover the necessary costs of accommodation and heating.